A new platform for documentation and tutorials is launching soon.

 Vault has multiple encryption keys that are used for various purposes.
 These keys support rotation so that they can be periodically changed or in response to a potential leak or compromise.
 It is useful to first understand the high-level architecture before learning about key rotation.

 As a review, Vault starts in a sealed state.
 Vault is unsealed by providing the unseal keys.
-By default, Vault uses a technique known as Shamir's secret sharing algorithm to split the master key into 5 shares, any 3 of which are required to reconstruct the master key.
-The master key is used to protect the encryption key, which is ultimately used to protect data written to the storage backend.
+By default, Vault uses a technique known as Shamir's secret sharing algorithm to split the root key into 5 shares, any 3 of which are required to reconstruct the master key.
+The root key is used to protect the encryption key, which is ultimately used to protect data written to the storage backend.

 backend encryption key.
 We split this into two separate operations,